jennsenr/dart-union-generator/README.md

 ## What inspired us?

-We've been really happy using [freezed](https://pub.dev/packages/freezed) package tool to create our **union** classes, which have given us the possibility of having a better solution than common _enums_, provinding methods like **map**, **when**, **maybeMap** and **maybeWhen** that allowed us to avoid omissions when working with different possible enumerated values for an instance.
+We've been really happy using [freezed](https://pub.dev/packages/freezed) package tool to create our **union** classes, which have given us the possibility of having a better solution than common _enums_, providing methods like **map**, **when**, **maybeMap** and **maybeWhen** that allowed us to avoid omissions when working with different possible enumerated values for an instance.

 So, what's the problem?
 Well...
 Freezed package creates auto-generated code and this, of course, makes stuff to be impossible to control, while adds some extra dependencies that we wanted to avoid at all.

-Now, we're going to explain how to use the extension, so you can have full control on your code while having all the advantajes that **unions** give us.
+Now, we're going to explain how to use the extension, so you can have full control on your code while easily having all the advantajes that **unions** give us.

 ![syntax](assets/demonstration.gif)

 ## Usage

-This extensions works by creating a _template_ class that will helps us know what to generate next.
+This extension works by creating a _template_ class that will help us know what to generate next.
 The expected structure is as follows:

 ```dart
 class YourClassName{